Spain's PM Rajoy under growing threat over party graft case

 “(His) testimony does not appear as plausible enough to refute the strong evidence showing the existence of a slush fund in the party,” the judge said.

-Rajoy was already under fire for his handling of the secession crisis in Catalonia, with many voters turning away from the PP to Ciudadanos.

-Hours before the court ruling was made public on Thursday, Rajoy suggested he would run for a third term in an election due by mid-2020, but political observers said he was now likely to face an internal challenge in his party.

-Ciudadanos helped the PP pass this year’s budget bill as recently as Wednesday.
+Ciudadanos, which helped the PP pass this year’s budget bill as recently as Wednesday, said the graft trial was a tipping point.

-“It is clear that yesterday’s ruling marks a tipping point in our relationship with the governing party,” Villegas told COPE radio on Friday.

-“The ruling is serious enough for us to sit down, reflect and take decisions.”
+“The corruption sentence received by the government has called the end of the current term of office.
+We need a clean and strong government that can face the secessionist challenge,” Ciudadanos leader Albert Rivera said on Twitter.

+Rajoy said his party would appeal the ruling and dismissed the judge’s criticisms.

+“Who is in charge of delivering certificates of credibility in Spain?
+Citizens deliver certificates of credibility, and we do have credibility,” he said.

-Additional reporting by Jesús Aguado; editing by Andrew Roche
+Additional reporting by Raquel Castillo and Jesús Aguado; editing by Andrew Roche